 - Disney Pizza is not outstanding.
 Expect Digiorno quality with a lot of bread and a few toppings.

 - Limited menu.

-- Often closes two or more hours before the rest of the Park.
+- May close two or more hours before official Park close.

 Reputation: Average.
 You either like Disney pizza or you don’t.
 For a theme park or other entertainment venue, I think it’s well above average.
 Many find Pizza Planet loud and the atmosphere disappointing compared to what it looks like in the movie.
 Sit outside if temperatures are tolerable or head upstairs for a more relaxing atmosphere.

 I like Disney pizza just fine and consider it to be a good value compared to what else is available, particularly at Hollywood Studios, where choices aren’t always great.
 Pizzas are usually fresh and served hot and the Caesar Salad is a nice addition.
 These aren’t going to win any awards, but they’re fast and easy.

 I did not have high expectations, but I deemed it pretty good.
 The vegetables present were finely chopped and added a little crunch to the pizza.